 I can’t force belief compliance for CX values and culture.

-I had a very interesting tender presentation with another organization where they specifically asked me how I could make their people believe the prescribed values (in one day).
-They kept asking me – “How will you do it?”
+I had an interesting tender presentation with another organization where they specifically asked me how I could make their people believe the prescribed values (in one day).

 I said I couldn’t.
 Because that’s true.

 Do you really want a room full of people at the end of the day who ‘fake’ enthusiasm and give thumbs up in the group photo only to then roll their eyes and go back to work in the same old way?
-I didn’t get that deal – but I think I dodged a bullet there.

 But with that said belief matters.

-I wanted the our workshop day to flow in such a way that belief had every opportunity to be considered.
+I wanted our workshop day to flow in such a way that belief had every opportunity to be considered.

 Once I believe in something – let’s say ownership – I act that way.
 I make it part of who I am and what I do.